This BLOG On Preparing For Mortgage Loan Conditions For Clear To Close Was UPDATED And PUBLISHED On November 19th, 2020

-- A processor processes the mortgage loan application and cross checks the items stated on mortgage application to the items provided by borrowers.
+- Cross checks the items stated on the mortgage application to the items provided by borrowers

-- A mortgage processors job is to get mortgage file as complete as possible to avoid as much mortgage loan conditions as possible by the underwriter.
+- A mortgage processors job is to get mortgage file as complete as possible to avoid as much mortgage loan conditions as possible by the underwriter

-- This is because the mortgage underwriter will kick back the mortgage file with tons of mortgage loan conditions.
+- This is because the mortgage underwriter will kick back the mortgage file with tons of mortgage loan conditions

 - A good processor will make the underwriter’s job much easier

 Mortgage Underwriting Process

-Once the processor submits mortgage loan application to the underwriter.
+Once the processor submits a mortgage loan application to the underwriter.
 It is the underwriter’s job to approve or deny the mortgage loan.

-- The mortgage underwriter will review borrowers mortgage application, credit report, documents submitted, appraisal, and other financial data.
+- The mortgage underwriter will review borrowers mortgage application, credit report, documents submitted, appraisal, and other financial data

-- Credit, income, liabilities, assets will be thoroughly reviewed to determine credit risk.
+- Credit, income, liabilities, assets will be thoroughly reviewed to determine credit risk

-- The mortgage underwriter will evaluate every aspect of personal and financial profile.
+- The mortgage underwriter will evaluate every aspect of personal and financial profile

-- Mortgage Underwriters will make sure that borrowers meet all mortgage guidelines and lender overlays.
+- Mortgage Underwriters will make sure that borrowers meet all mortgage guidelines and lender overlays